Top 3 Temples in Bangkok You Can’t Miss!

 Wat Arun (Wat Chaeng) Temple of the Dawn

 Last but not least, is the stunning temple Wat Arun.
-Wat Arun is easily one of the top temples in Bangkok and is my favorite.
-We didn’t get to walk inside/up it since it was closed for a ceremony, but I could imagine it’s even more beautiful more up close!
+Wat Arun is easily one of the top temples in Bangkok and overall one of the best things to do in Bangkok.
+We didn’t get to walk inside/up it since it was closed for a ceremony, but I could imagine it’s even more beautiful up close!

 If you only have time to see one temple in Bangkok, let it be this one!
 Wat Arun is super unique and you won’t find another temple like this in all of Thailand!
-Cost is $ 100 bht.
+The cost is about 100 bht.

 Bangkok Top Temples Review